open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

 - Creating a Common Transport Archive
 - Adding one or more components
-- With resources, sources and references
+- With resources, sources, and references

-The command [ocm add componentversions](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_add_componentversions.md) directly creates or extends a common transport archive without the need for creating dedicated component archives
+The command [ocm add componentversions](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_add_componentversions.md) directly creates or extends a common transport archive without the need for creating dedicated component archives.

-Create a yaml configuration file `component-constructor.yaml`, which contains information about the components to create and the elements addded to those components
+Create a yaml configuration file `component-constructor.yaml`, which contains information about the components to create and the elements added to those components:

 ```yaml
 components: